IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/~jQuery_Whats_New_Revision_History.md

 Detailed information regarding what new controls and features are introduced is covered in the following topics:

+- [What's New in 2014 Volume 1](Whats-New-In-2014-Volume1.html): This topic provides an overview of the new functionalities and components introduced with the Ignite UI™ 2014 Volume 1.

 - [What’s New in 2013 Volume 2](Whats-New-In-2013-Volume2.html): This topic provides an overview of the new functionalities and components introduced with the Ignite UI™ 2013 Volume 2.

 - [What’s New in 2013 Volume 1](Whats-New-In-2013-Volume1.html): This topic provides an overview of the new functionalities and components introduced with the Ignite UI™ 2013 Volume 1.